 Here is how I phrased my thoughts recently (removing identifying details to leave just the generalities of the sentiment):

 "Thank you for extending compassion to me in this difficult situation.
 I want to underscore that I completely understand the position you are in.
 I want it to be crystal clear that I am not ****.
 I have a conscientious objection, consistent with my values and practice and ethos overall.
 I cannot in good faith *****.

 As it happens, this situation is is closely related to the larger issue of integrating concepts of planetary health and justice into ****.
 I have tried for a long time to do this within social norms.
 I have tried **; I have proposed **; I have engaged in **; I have woven these ideas into **; I have attempted to advocate for **, I tried to use persuasion and play by the rules, and was the lone voice in the wilderness.

-I don't know what else to do, but I feel like I am being told that my approach is too radical or possibly abrasive to be trusted with this.
-That rather than "bringing people along," I may be alienating others or marginalizing myself - but I would argue the opposite ... that resistance to this logic and this urgent imperatives is continuing to marginalize those not in a position of relative power.
+I don't know what else to do, and I feel like I am being told that my approach now is too radical or possibly abrasive to be trusted with leadership on this.
+That rather than "bringing people along," I may be alienating others or marginalizing myself.
+But I would argue the opposite ... that resistance to this logic and urgent imperative is continuing to marginalize those not in a position of relative power.
 I am not aware of many/any revolutions that occurred from within, using the same structures and systems that created or benefit from the root problematic causes.
 We do not have time for incrementalism.
 Maybe revolutionary reform, maybe attrition, but not incrementalism.
 I understand that shaking the structure won't make those at the top comfortable.
 But from what I can see, it's the most likely way to make meaningful change.